Upper Lower vs Push Pull Legs: Choosing the Better Split

 PHUL is created by Brandon Campbell, a beloved YouTube fitness educator with over 200K subscribers.
 Brandon integrates the principles of bodybuilding and powerlifting into the PHUL workout to help you gain strength and muscle.

 The Push Pull Legs split is a popular choice for intermediate and advanced lifters who want to increase training frequency and volume for greater muscle growth and strength gains.
 By separating workouts based on movement patterns, this split allows for greater focus on specific muscle groups, helping to prevent imbalances and promote balanced development.
+In short, if a training split ticks the right boxes in terms of training frequency, total number of sets per muscle group (both per session and per week) and the reps per set are in the hypertrophy rep range, then it’s going to be an effective one.

 Increased frequency: Training each muscle group three times every two weeks can lead to greater muscle growth and strength gains